top of page

 Farro

 Farro is an ancient grain that is making a big comeback.
 It's a very versatile grain and can be used in many different recipes including salads, soups, stir fry recipes and veggie burgers.
 It contains high amounts of vitamins A, E and iron.
 Farro is often confused with barley, and the two can be used interchangeably in recipes.
-Try this Sweet Potato, Kale, and Chickpea soup with farro here.
+Try this Lemon Miso Farro and Vegetable Bowl here!

 Whichever whole grain you choose, incorporating them in your diet is essential!
 Nutrient dense foods are key to a healthy diet, and these options are just a few easy ways to optimize your nutrition on a plant-based diet.